 If the complaint is accepted, the County will investigate the merits of the complaint and will attempt to resolve it at the lowest level possible.
 The coordinator will assign an investigator to investigate the complaint.

 The investigator may interview any individuals named as witnesses and any other individuals who may have information.
 The investigator may review relevant documentation.
 If more information is needed, the complainant has thirty days from the date of the letter to send the requested information.
 If the investigator is not contacted by the complainant or does not receive the additional information within thirty days, the County may administratively close the case.
-A case may also be closed if the complainant no longer wishes to pursue his or her case.
+A case may also be closed if the complainant no longer wishes to pursue the case.

 Although the County strives to promptly resolve complaints, this process will differ depending on the complexity of the complaint, the individuals involved, and other factors.
 The investigation will be concluded within sixty days of receiving all requested information.